 As ‘style’ is open to interpretation, solid surfaces are the perfect option.
-From stand-alone basins, integrated vanity units, to innovative bath and shower tray designs, you can create a stunning, bespoke bathroom that will stand up to the heavy use that bathroom’s experience.
+From stand-alone basins to integrated vanity units, to innovative bath and shower tray designs, you can create a stunning, bespoke bathroom that will stand up to the heavy use that bathroom’s experience.

-From sleek white designs, to one that mimics natural stone or provides a bold blast of colour, your bathroom will be completely customisable and easy to maintain.
+From sleek white designs, to ones that mimic natural stone or provides a bold blast of colour, your bathroom will be completely customisable and easy to maintain.

 Tables, Desks and Bars

-In hospitality settings, solid surfaces offer a range of uses and application and among the most common are tables, desks and bars.
+In hospitality settings, solid surfaces offer a range of uses and applications, and among the most common are tables, desks and bars.

 While these items are required to be exceptionally durable, withstanding heavy use and maintaining a flawless appearance for many years, they also need to be bold, embody the brand and create the intended impression.

-Solid Surfaces also lend themselves to almost endless uses in the hospitality industry, creating contemporary bedrooms and bathrooms in hotels, to seating, lighting and other accessories.
+Solid Surfaces also lend themselves to an almost endless list uses in the hospitality industry, creating contemporary bedrooms and bathrooms in hotels, to seating, lighting and other accessories.

-The versatility of solid surfaces means that they also lend themselves to un-thought of areas of design, such as lighting.
-And again, due to the thermoforming process, any thickness and colour of the material can be achieved, meaning the luminosity can be manipulated to suit your visions and needs.
+The versatility of solid surfaces means that they also offer themselves to un-thought of areas of design, such as lighting.
+And again, due to the thermoforming process, any thickness, down to 12mm, and colour of the material can be achieved, meaning the luminosity can be manipulated to suit your visions and needs.

 With solid surfaces, the possibilities are seemingly endless when it comes to design and creation, above are just some of the examples that have been applied already.
 If you have an design or vision that you think a solid surface is the perfect material for, be sure to contact us to discuss how we can make this a reality.